SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 \subsubsection{SupDef}

-The deformations of tissues in existing public datasets are still relatively small.
-To demonstrate the benefits of SuPerPM in handling large deformations, we collected a new dataset named SupDef with substantially larger deformations across the entire manipulated tissue.
-The experiment setup (see Figure \ref{fig:exp_setup}) and method for data postprocessing were identical to the SuPer datasets.
+The deformations of tissues in existing public datasets are still fairly small.
+To demonstrate the benefits of SuPerPM in handling large deformations, we collected a new dataset named SupDef with relatively larger deformations across the entire manipulated tissue.
+The experiment setup (see Figure \ref{fig:exp_setup}) and method for data postprocessing were identical to the SuPer dataset.
 The primary difference between SupDef and SuPer datasets is that the dVRK was controlled to pull the chicken tissue further away and induce larger deformations.
-We recorded two manipulation trials, each comprising about 100 to 200 640$\times$480 rectified video frames captured at 30 fps for tissue tracking.
+We recorded two manipulation trials, referred to as SuperDef-T1 and SuPerDef-T2, each consisting of about 100 to 200 640$\times$480 rectified video frames captured at 30 fps for tissue tracking.
 We manually annotated the trajectories of around 10$\sim$20 selected points that undergo large deformation on the tissue surface to serve as ground truth for evaluation.